Credit: Getty Images

 Rochester Pride (Finger Lakes)

 Celebrate the accomplishments and history of the LGBTQ+ community at one of New York State's largest Pride festivals north of New York City.
-The Rochester Pride Parade steps off at 1PM on Park Avenue and the fun continues at Cobb Hill Park with ROC Pride Fest.
+The Rochester Pride Parade steps off at 1PM on South Avenue and the fun continues at Highland Park with ROC Pride Fest.
 There’ll be food trucks, wine and beer for sale, vendor tables, games and activities, and a designated play area for kids.
 Expect live music all day long, complete with surprise performances.
-Find even more chances to celebrate with events happening throughout June and July at Seneca Park Zoo, Seabreeze Amusement Park, and other exciting venues.
-Saturday, July 15, parade 1 PM, festival 1-8 PM.
+Find even more chances to celebrate, including a Pride bike ride, picnic, and events at the Seneca Park Zoo (June 8) and Seabreeze Amusement Park (July 13).
+Saturday, July 20, parade 11 AM, festival 11 AM - 6 PM PM, festival general admission: $5.

 Want to be featured on our social?
 Tag us on FacebookTwitterInstagram and TikTok with #NYLovesSummer and #ISpyNY!